luissilva1044894/Pyrez/README.md

 - [Python](https://www.python.org/ "Requires Python 2.7 or 3.x (3.5 or higher)") - 2.7, 3.5, 3.6, & 3.7 are supported.
 - [requests](https://2.python-requests.org/en/stable/ "Requires requests 2.22 or greater") / [aiohttp](https://docs.aiohttp.org/en/stable/ "Requires aiohttp 2.0 or higher").

+### Features
+* Entire coverage of Hi-Rez Studios API endpoints.
+* Use the same client for sync and async usage.
+* Easy to use with an object oriented design.

 ### Requirements
 - [Access](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API") to Hi-Rez Studios API.

 ### Documentation
-Official Documentation, which shows all available methods and how to use them: [**Click here!**](https://pyrez.readthedocs.io/en/latest/ "Pyrez · Documentation")
+Official Documentation is being hosted on Read the Docs, which shows all available methods and how to use them: [**Click here!**](https://pyrez.readthedocs.io/en/latest/ "Pyrez · Documentation")

 ### Support
 If you need further help, please join the official [*support server*][support-server-discord] on [Discord](https://discordapp.com/ "Discord App").